Is There New Physics Beyond 30 TeV in the BOAT?: Methodology

-We extrapolate the intrinsic spectrum of GRB~221009A in its highest state, corresponding to the first 14~s of LHAASO observations, into the $~100$\,TeV energy range and investigate the effect of gamma-ray absorption on EBL and CMB assuming different values for the energy scale $\Lambda$.
+We extrapolate the intrinsic spectrum of GRB~221009A in its highest state, corresponding to the time interval from 5 to 14~s after the start of LHAASO afterglow observations, into the $100$~TeV energy range and investigate the effect of gamma-ray absorption on EBL and CMB assuming different values for the energy scale $\Lambda$.
 Then we identify the energy intervals in which LIV-enabled flux recovery could be detected by investigating the signal content of the energy bins above $\sim30$\,TeV.